gocd/docs.go.cd/content/installation/upgrade_to_gocd_20.5.0.md

 #### 4.3 Migrating data from H2 to PostgreSQL

-> TODO TODO: The doc link needs to be changed.

 1. Create an empty database in PostgreSQL.
-Refer the [PostgreSQL docs](docs) for information on creating an empty database.
+Refer the [PostgreSQL docs](./configuring_database/postgres.html) for information on creating an empty database.

 2. Run the command by providing the right parameters for the required options,

    ```bash
    ./bin/gocd-database-migrator \